Readings for June 2025

 Click here for the whole reading plan and to access the weekly gospel reflections playlist

-(Note: As of January 9th, the reading plan has been updated for clarity)
+(*As of April 23rd, the reading plan has been updated to fix Rob's math error)

 A message from Pastor Rob: